Japanese Language History

-Having gained independence a little over 70 years ago, the success and power of Japan speaks for itself.
-Being one of the most powerful and important countries across the globe, Japanese translation services are now in demand and more popular than ever before.
+Having gained independence a little over 70 years ago, the success and power of Japan speak for themselves.
+Japan is one of the most powerful and important countries across the globe.
+Therefore, Japanese translation services are more in demand and more popular than ever before.

 Origins & Roots of the Japanese Language

 Linguists dispute extensively over the origins of the Japanese language.
-Most are convinced the roots of the Japanese language go back to the Ural-Altaic family of languages, which also includes Korean, Mongolian and Turkish.
+The roots of the Japanese language go back to the Ural-Altaic family of languages.
+This family of languages also includes Korean, Mongolian, and Turkish.

 Japanese Writing System

+Here is some more history about Japanese translations.
 Before the 4th century AD, the Japanese had no writing system of their own.
-During the 4th century, they began to import and adapt the Chinese script, along with other aspects of Chinese culture.
-Over time, a writing system emerged in which Chinese characters were used to write either words borrowed from Chinese or Japanese words with the same or similar meanings.
+During the 4th century, the Japanese began importing certain aspects of the Chinese culture.
+These aspects included the Chinese script.
+Over time, a writing system emerged, where Chinese characters make up for words borrowed from Chinese.
+The system also enabled them to write Japanese words with the same or similar meanings.

 Thousands of characters are part of the writing system of the Japanese language.
 The Japanese Ministry of Education expects students to be familiar with around 2,000 characters before high school graduation.
-To read a newspaper and most printed material, this is an adequate number, although highly educated Japanese may know up to 8,000 characters.
+This is usually an adequate number for common printed material.
+Highly educated Japanese speakers may know up to 8,000 characters.

 Japanese Translation Services

-Interested in getting your texts and content translated to Japanese?
-Or are you a Nihongo (日本語)-speaking organisation that would like to appeal to a more diverse global audience by translating your materials to a foreign language?
+Interested in Japanese translations for your international company?
+Are you a Nihongo (日本語)-speaking organisation that would like to appeal to a more diverse global audience by translating your materials to Japanese?